 By Rob Davis

 Each winter, our barrel cellar is filled with the sound of batons stirring our Chardonnay.
-The old-world winemaking technique of batonnage, or stirring of the lees, is practiced for every vintage of Jordan Chardonnay.
+The old-world winemaking technique of batonnage, the French term for wine lees stirring, is practiced for every vintage of Jordan Chardonnay.
 It’s a beautiful cadence that is truly music to a winemaker’s ears.

 Every barrel of Jordan Chardonnay has been stirred by hand since the inaugural 1979.
-With the 2010 vintage batonnage now complete, I’ve enjoyed nearly 32 years of chamber “music” in our barrel room.
+As winemaker since the inaugural 1976 Jordan Cabernet, I’ve enjoyed our Chardonnay’s chamber “music” in the barrel room for four decades.

 Keep sipping with us.
 Get monthly updates delivered to you.

 Your information will *never* be shared or sold to a 3rd party.